Traditional Belgian Food in Brussels: 17 Must-Eats!

 They produce only a limited quantity but in a variety ranging from Pale Ale to Double Chocolate Salted Imperial Stout.

-The project lays a special focus on the communal aspect: everybody can participate in the selection of the brewery’s best creations by promoting one recipe that was particularly popular.
+The project lays a special focus on the communal aspect: everybody can participate in the selection of the brewery’s best creations by promoting one recipe that is particularly popular.

 They also organize private beer-tasting sessions where you can immerse in the fascinating world of bold beer brewing.